-As at early 2021, South Korean telecom operators provide 5G services via NSA 5G networks and are mostly in large cities.
+South Korean telecom operators provide 5G services via NSA 5G networks in most of country's large cities.
 The companies are preparing to commercialize new technology, such as Standalone versions of the 5G networks and millimeter-wave 5G.

 2.4.4.
 Australia